Video Panels for Long Video Understanding: Experiments

-\textbf{Implementation Details.} We evaluate all models with \texttt{lmms-eval}~\citep{lmms_eval2024,zhang2024lmmsevalrealitycheckevaluation}.
+\textbf{Implementation details.} We evaluate all models with \texttt{lmms-eval}~\citep{lmms_eval2024,zhang2024lmmsevalrealitycheckevaluation}.
 The VLMs are given the question and the multiple-choice answers in the format expected by the model, after which all VLMs get the standard instruction to ``Answer with the option's letter from the given choices directly.\textbackslash n''.
-We set $\alpha=\beta=2$, $\gamma$ to frames per second of the input video, and use uniform sampling for $\phi$.

-For fine-tuning, we optimize LLaVA-OneVision 7B on the video subset of LLaVA-Video-178K~\citep{zhangllava} for one epoch, using a batch size of 2 and a gradient accumulation step of 4.
+We set $\alpha{=}\beta{=}2$, $\gamma$ to frames per second of the input video, and use uniform sampling for $\phi$.
+For fine-tuning, we optimize LLaVA-OneVision 7B on the video subset of LLaVA-Video-178K~\citep{zhangllava} for one epoch, using a batch size of 2 and a gradient accumulation of 4.